Don’t Put Off Training Because You Think Your Goals Are Too Far Away

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.

-Don’t put off training because you think your goals are too far away.
-Once you actually get on the wagon and feel how fast you’re moving, you might realize your goals are closer than you thought.
+Yeah, upskilling takes a lot of work, and it might seem unattainable at the beginning, but once you actually get on the wagon and feel how fast you’re moving, you might realize your goals are closer than you thought.

 This is especially true in academics where standard grade-level learning paces are based on unserious, inefficient training.
 A grade level’s worth of learning can be compressed much, much shorter than a year if you avoid wasting time.

-Don’t get me wrong – there is no shortcut.
+Again: there is no shortcut.
 Developing skills requires work and there is no way around it.
 You cannot skip out on the work and still come out with the skills.
 But what you CAN do is work efficiently and compress the necessary volume of work into a surprisingly small duration of time.

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.